cogentcore/core/docs/content/button.md

 })
 ```

-You can make a button trigger on a certain semantic [[event#key function|key function]], which have default bindings that the user can customize in their [[settings]]:
+You can make a button trigger on a certain semantic [[events#key function|key function]], which have default bindings that the user can customize in their [[settings]]:

 ```Go
 core.NewButton(b).SetText("Open").SetKey(keymap.Open).OnClick(func(e events.Event) {